tjgilpin/old-rectory/src/content/pages/faqs.md

 Our Sustainability Policy is covered by three main principles.
 The First is a fundamental focus on the conservation of resources through efficient use of water and energy and careful consideration for a ‘Reduce, Recycle & Reuse’ ethos.
 The Second Principle calls for products to be locally sourced as much as possible from like-minded businesses.
 We also encourage plant-based produced for those of our guests who aim to uphold these ideals.
 The Third Principle focuses on the building itself & a business-wide promise to treasure and uphold our beautiful house & its garden through constant care, regeneration & development.
 Our garden encourages biodiversity & wild spaces & is home to a compost site enriched with some of our food waste.
 These principles are instilled throughout all training at The Old Rectory & are upheld in our day-to-day operation.

 We always do our best to make The Old Rectory a welcoming and comfortable place to be; if you have a question that hasn't been covered here get in touch and a member of the team will be happy to help you.

+## How do I book a treatment using a gift voucher?

+If you’re booking a treatment online and want to pay using a gift voucher, you’ll first need to add the voucher to the Wallet section on your Fresha account.
+You’ll then be able to use the voucher as your 50% booking deposit.